-Subhas Chandra Bose was born on January 23, 1897 in an affluent Bangali family in Cuttack.
-His Jankinath Bose father was a successful lawyer and mother Prabhavati, was of a unique temperament.
-Subhas Chandra Bose was a brilliant student right from the childhood.
+Subhash Chandra Bose was born on January 23, 1897 in an affluent Bengali family in Cuttack, Odisha.
+His father Jankinath Bose was a successful lawyer and mother Prabhavati Devi was a pious and religious lady.
+Subhash Chandra Bose was a brilliant student right from the childhood.
 He studied at Ravenshaw Collegiate School, Cuttack and topped the matriculation examination of Calcutta province.
-Later he graduated with a First Class in Philosophy from Scottish Church College, Calcutta.
+Later he graduated with a First Class in Philosophy from Scottish Church College, Kolkata.
 He was strongly influenced by Swami Vivekananda’s teachings and was known for his patriotic zeal as a student.

 To please his father, Netaji went to England to appear for the Indian Civil Service (I.C.S.)
 Examination, and achieved fourth place on the Merit list.
 But he had no intention of serving the British.
 Instead he wanted to participate in the Nationalist Movement and liberate his Motherland.

-The Indian National army was originally founded with Japan’s Indian prisoner of War by Capt Mohan Singh in September 1942 headed by Rash Behari Bose but was separated in December 1942 due to some disagreements between members of the organisation.
-However, the idea of a liberation army was revived with the arrival of Subhas Chandra Bose.
-In July 1943, Rash Behari Bose handed over control of the organisation to Subhas Chandra Bose.
+The Indian National Army was originally founded with Japan’s Indian prisoner of War by Captain Mohan Singh in September 1942 headed by Rash Behari Bose but were separated in December 1942 due to some disagreements between members of the organisation.
+However, the idea of a liberation army was revived with the arrival of Subhash Chandra Bose.
+In July 1943, Rash Behari Bose handed over control of the organisation to Subhash Chandra Bose.
 Bose’s most famous quote was "Give me blood, and I shall give you freedom!".
-In this, he urged the people of India to join him in his fight against the British Raj.
-His other famous quotes `Delhi Chalo" and "Jai Hind" acted as words of motivation for the Indian National Army.
+In this, he urged the people of India to join him in the freedom struggle against the British Raj.
+His other famous quotes "Delhi Chalo" and "Jai Hind" acted as words of motivation for the Indian National Army.

-Officially, Subhas Chandra Bose died in a plane crash over Taiwan, while flying to Tokyo on 18 August 1945.
+Officially, Subhash Chandra Bose died in a plane crash over Taiwan, while flying to Tokyo on 18 August 1945.
 However, his body was never recovered.
 Many theories have been put forward concerning his possible survival.
-An inquiry commission was appointed under Justice Mukherjee which investigated the Bose disappearance mystery in the period 1999-2005.